mongodb-developer/get-started-csharp/README.md

    * `dotnet build`
    * `dotnet run`

+### Change driver version from within the Docker environment

 For running the code example in a different driver version from the one built on the image:

 1. Change the driver version within the project file [quickstart.csproj](dotnet/quickstart.csproj#L7)